ChrisChrisLoLo/ChrisChrisLoLo/README.md

 <img src="https://github.com/ChrisChrisLoLo/ChrisChrisLoLo/blob/main/text(3).gif?raw=true">

-Big thank you to BeeKeeb and kurihara for sponsoring me on [Github](https://github.com/sponsors/ChrisChrisLoLo/) and [Kofi](https://ko-fi.com/sporewoh)!
+Big thank you to BeeKeeb, TALPKEYBOARD, and kurihara for sponsoring me on [Github](https://github.com/sponsors/ChrisChrisLoLo/) and [Kofi](https://ko-fi.com/sporewoh)!
 Your support allows me to get the tools and components I need to continue to create and iterate on experimental keyboard designs!
 Thank you for enabling me to continue what I love to do.

 If you've enjoyed my open source designs or like to support the content I create, please consider donating!